atamagnini/quick-learning-app/README.md

 # Quick Learning App

-## Course Information
-This project was completed as part of the Mobile and Ubiquitous Computing (CS 528) course in Fall 2023 at Worcester Polytechnic Institute (WPI).
-The course covered topics related to mobile application development, user-centered design, and integrating various sensors and services for mobile platforms.

 ## Project Description

 An Android app designed for non-native English speakers, featuring Optical Character Recognition (OCR), Text-to-Speech (TTS), and translation for real-time text recognition and enhanced accessibility.